progressivetech/net.ourpowerbase.qrcodecheckin/README.md

 ![User's view of the QR Code in their email](/images/qrcode-view-email.png)

 Now onto the event...
-At the event, be sure to have all registration workers download a QR Code scanner to their phones (there are plenty of free scanners available for [android](https://play.google.com/store/apps/details?id=me.scan.android.client&hl=en) and on the iPhone it is built into the camera - so no extra software necessary).
+At the event, be sure to have all registration workers download a QR Code scanner to their phones (there are plenty of free scanners available for Android, [here's one called QR Code Reader](https://play.google.com/store/apps/details?id=me.scan.android.client&hl=en) and on the iPhone it is built into the camera - so no extra software necessary).

 Next, the registration worker should login to CiviCRM on their phones.